Iskre

 Iskre (Искре; English: The Sparks) were a Yugoslav rock band formed in Belgrade in 1961.
-Iskre were one of Yugoslavia's earliest rock bands and are notable for being one of the pioneers of the Yugoslav rock scene.
+They were one of Yugoslavia's earliest rock bands and are notable for being among the pioneers of the Yugoslav rock scene.
+Achieving notable success in the early 1960s with their instrumental rock sound, the band released three EPs and played as a backing band for a number of popular Yugoslav singers, before seeing a decline in popularity and disbanding in 1967.